olurocks/termux_port/README.md

 An app that helps users keep track of their expenses

 ## Description
-A Python script that allows users to track their daily expenses by receiving alerts for bank transactions.
-The script will use the termux-sms-list command to retrieve SMS messages from the user's phone, and will filter the messages to include only those that are from banks.
-It will then classify the transactions as either credits or debits, and will keep track of the total amount of credits and debits.
+The Expense Tracker with Bank Transaction Alerts is a Python script designed to help users track their daily expenses by receiving alerts for bank transactions.
+The script utilizes the termux-sms-list command to retrieve SMS messages from the user's phone and filters them to include only messages from three Nigerian banks: United Bank for Africa, Zenith Bank, and Union Bank plc.

+###Key Features:
+1. SMS Message Filtering: The script uses regular expressions to identify bank transaction messages, ensuring that only relevant messages are processed.

+2. Classification of Transactions: It accurately classifies transactions as either credits or debits, providing a clear overview of the user's financial activity.

-If the total amount exceeds the user's daily limit, the script will send an alert via the termux-tts-speak command.
-The script will be designed to run continuously, with a blocking scheduler setting the frequency at which the script checks for new messages and sends alerts.
-It will also include error handling to prevent the script from crashing if there are no SMS messages or if there are issues with the regular expressions.
+3. Daily Expense Limit: Users can set a daily expense limit, and the script will keep track of the total amount of credits and debits.
+If the total amount exceeds the set limit, an alert is sent via the termux-tts-speak command.

+4. Continuous Operation: The script is designed to run continuously, with a blocking scheduler controlling the frequency at which it checks for new messages and sends alerts.

+5. Error Handling: The script includes robust error handling to prevent crashes in scenarios where no SMS messages are available or when issues with regular expressions occur.

-This project will require familiarity with command line tools, SMS messaging, regular expressions, error handling, and scheduling in Python.
-The resulting script will provide a useful and practical tool for tracking daily expenses and staying within a budget.
+This project requires a strong understanding of command line tools, SMS messaging, regular expressions, error handling, and scheduling in Python.
+Once completed, the script will serve as a practical and useful tool for individuals looking to track their expenses and manage their budgets effectively.
-* works for 3 Nigerian banks for now (United Bank for Africa, Zenith Bank, Union Bank plc)

 ## Getting Started